arielccjr/Journal2025/README.txt

         ~7: New Business: New topics, proposals, or motions are introduced for discussion and decision-making.
         ~8: Announcements: Members share relevant updates, reminders, or upcoming events.
         ~9: Adjournment: The meeting is formally closed after a motion to adjourn is passed.

+    ~PROGRAMMING:
+        : FETCH / INPUT STATEMENTS:
+            : IMPORT Library/Package
+            : DECLARE/INITIALIZE Variables
+            : Queries (SELECT, WHERE, JOIN, AGGREGATE functions): Extract insights and support decision-making.
+        : INSTRUCTIONS: MEMEORY-ADDRESS + OPERATION
+            : DATA DEFINITION LANGUAGE (CREATE, ALTER, DROP commands): Sets up the database structure for efficient storage.
+            : DATA MANIPULATION LANGUAGE (INSERT, UPDATE, DELETE statements): Keep datacase data updated and accurate.
+            : STORED PROCEDURES (CREATE, PROCEDURE, parameters, transactions, and error handling): Improve performance and handle business logic efficiently.
+            : TRIGGERS (CREATE TIGGER for INSERT, UPDATE, DELETE): Enforce rules and log/audit changes automatically.
+        : EXECUTE / OUTPUT STATEMENTS:
+            : TRIGGERS/CONDITIONALS: Perform actions based on conditions.
+                : If/ElseIf/Else: Executes code based on logical conditions.
+To handle multiple outcomes.
+                : Switch: Simplifies multi-condition branching.
+To streamline complex conditional logic.
+                : Exception Handling: Manages runtime errors.
+To handle errors gracefully and ensure program stability.
+            : LOOPS: Repeats code execution based on conditions.
+To perform repetitive tasks.
+                : While: Repeats while a condition is true.
+To handle indefinite iteration.
+                : Do-While: Executes at least once before checking conditions.
+To ensure at least one iteration.
+                : For: Iterates a specific number of times.
+To handle definite iteration.
+            : RETURN: Exits a function and optionally returns a value.
+To end execution and provide a result.
+                : Then/Else/Next...
+                : Continue: Skips to the next iteration.
+To bypass unnecessary code in specific cases.
+                : Break: Exits a loop or switch statement early.
+To terminate iterations based on conditions.
     ~TRANSFORMERS ARCHITECTURE: "Attention is all needed."
         ~1: Encoder-Decoder Architecture
             : Encoder: Processes the input sentence into a fixed representation.
 Input word + positional encoding >>> (multi-head self attention >>> neural network) * Number >>> encoded representation